Extra games can help some teams in the NBA summer grind

 The first summer league hosted by the Sacramento Kings, the California Classic, came to a close Thursday.
 Golden State beat the Los Angeles Lakers 77-71, and Miami topped Sacramento 86-76.

-Later Thursday, play in the Utah Jazz Summer League wraps up with Memphis facing San Antonio and Utah squaring off with Atlanta.
+Play in the Utah Jazz Summer League also wrapped up Thursday, with San Antonio beating Memphis 94-87 and Utah facing Atlanta in the finale.

 The Heat flew cross-country for their summer league training camp in Sacramento, doing so because playing in the second league ensures that the team will appear in at least eight summer games instead of the five that are guaranteed to teams who play only in Las Vegas.